zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - If you are using Zowe release 2.14 or a later release, ensure that the API ML Gateway is configured to use the internal mapper functionality.
 For information about enabling the API ML mapper, see [Configure internal API ML mapper](../../user-guide/api-mediation/configuration-client-certificates.md#configure-internal-api-ml-mapper).
 Alternatively, enable ZSS in the Zowe installation, however using the internal mapper is the recommended method.
 ZSS is enabled by default.

 ### OIDC provider prerequisites

-- Client Application configuration in the OIDC provider

 The Gateway service can be configured to provide OIDC client functionality and initiate OIDC authentication flow to obtain access token.
 Provide following configuration in your zowe.yaml file: